Abhiraj1112/Echofy-/README.md

-al README.md file for your responsive website project built with HTML and CSS:

-markdown
-Copy
-Edit
 # 🌐 Responsive Website with HTML & CSS

 Welcome to my responsive website project!
 This is a simple yet elegant website built using **HTML5** and **CSS3** to demonstrate responsive design principles.
 The site adapts beautifully across desktops, tablets, and mobile devices.